DemocracyEarth/paper/FAQ/FAQ-en.md

 The Democracy Earth Foundation vote token value is inextricably tied to the value of time - the value of which will be determined by an open and global market.

 The U.S. ‘minimum wage’ is $7.25 per hour, or $0.12 per minute.
-Because this currently represents the ‘low bar’ for the value of people’s time (already 3 US states have raised the minimum wage to $15.00 per hour, and 29 states have a minimum wage greater than $7.25), the Foundation has set this at the initial offering price of the vote token, with discounted pre-sale pricing, depending on lockup choice: $0.10 for no lockup; $0.08 for 6 month lockup; $0.06 for a 12-month lockup.
+Because this currently represents the ‘low bar’ for the value of people’s time (already three US states have raised the minimum wage to $15.00 per hour, and 29 states have a minimum wage greater than $7.25), the Foundation has set this at the initial offering price of the vote token, along with pre-sale pricing, depending on lockup choice: $0.10 for no lockup; $0.08 for 6 month lockup; $0.06 for a 12-month lockup.
 This pricing gives investors a natural return ranging from 20% to 100% when compared to the public price.

 While we cannot guarantee an appreciation, our expectations are that the vote token will ‘settle’ in a range reflective of the average trend exceeding the current minimum rate, and then maintain a relatively stable price, giving investors a market-driven store of value and a hedge against downside risk.